Land0fChocolate/NewEmeraldRomHack/README.md

 - HP bar in battle may start subtracting at over a thousand health and looks like it drops down to 100% health.
 Visual error, looks like a full HP bar but not.
 Cause unknown.
 Unable to reproduce.
 - Intimidate may trigger on fainted mons.
 - Frisk may trigger on the wrong Pokemon.
+- Arena Trap battle message when trying to switch doesn't show the ability string.
 - Tradeback guy service has broken strings and plays exp sound over Pokemon cry when a Pokemon evolves via trade.
 - Pokenav calls talking about Battle Frontier win streaks can get the wrong facility.
 - Rarely, a party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
 Recommend to keep a lot of save files for safety.